 When They Are Rude in Conversation

-The solution to this would be to address their comments head-on.
+The solution to this is to address their comments head-on.
 No need to be rude back; instead approach the conversation calmly.
 You could say, "Your comment doesn't sit well with me, and I would appreciate if you didn't say things like that around me."
 Try to come to a resolution, even if you don’t agree.
 That doesn’t mean feigning forgiveness.
 That means agreeing to disagree and committing to respecting one another.
 They will have to learn how to be around you just as you will have to learn how to be around them.

 When They Make You Angry

-You cannot control how other people act, and sometimes they will set you off without realizing it.
+You cannot control how other people act and sometimes they will set you off without realizing it.
 Or perhaps they did it intentionally—either way, retaliation is not the answer.
 Keep open (and private) communication with your spouse about why their family gets under your skin.
 They may be able to give you some insight into the situation that you would not have been privy to earlier.
 This should make it easier to reconcile and move on with your relationship with your in-laws.

 When You Cannot Resolve Your Issues Civilly